 But, what kinds of burritos are there?

-- Traditional burrito: before it became famous in the United States burrito was made in Mexico with small tortillas filled with two ingredients between meat, rice, cheese, potatoes, or sauce.
+- Traditional burrito: before it became famous in the United States burrito was made in Mexico with small tortillas filled with two ingredients meat, rice, cheese, potatoes, or sauce.

 - San Francisco-style burrito: this is one of the most famous styles of burrito in the US.
-It’s larger than the original and has a combination of some ingredients among beans, cheese, meat, guacamole, and lettuce, depending on the cook.
+It’s larger than the original and has a combination of some ingredients including beans, cheese, meat, guacamole, and lettuce, depending on the cook.

 - San Diego style burritos: burritos from San Diego have fewer ingredients and besides meat, you would usually find pico de gallo or guacamole.